-As people celebrate Pride, the President, for the second year, did not recognize the celebration, while his administration works to legitimize anti-LGBTQ discrimination, such as by rolling back protections for transgender prison inmates, removing references to LGBTQ people from a number of federal government websites, nominating anti-LGBTQ federal judges, siding with the bakery that refused to bake a wedding cake for a gay couple, banning transgender people from serving in the military, firing everyone on the residential Advisory Council on HIV/AIDS, which disproportionately affects LGBTQ people; the list goes on.
+As people celebrate Pride, the President, for the second year, did not recognize the celebration, while his administration works to legitimize anti-LGBTQ discrimination, such as by rolling back protections for transgender prison inmates, removing references to LGBTQ people from a number of federal government websites, nominating anti-LGBTQ federal judges, siding with the bakery that refused to bake a wedding cake for a gay couple, banning transgender people from serving in the military, firing everyone on the residential Advisory Council on HIV/AIDS (a disease which disproportionately affects LGBTQ people); the list goes on.

 While these are major setbacks for LGBTQ equality, they also show that social progress is not a straight line.
 As the following highlights from our blog demonstrate, victories—and losses—are not always permanent.
 Read, get recharged, and recommit to creating an inclusive society for all.

 A critical assessment of the past fifty years since Stonewall, illuminating the fault lines both within and beyond the LGBTQ movements of the past and today.

 In this excerpt from the book’s prologue, renowned historian Martin Duberman explores the early radical history of the gay movement and how that compares to what’s been truly gained.
 He writes: “The Gay Liberation Front had called for a fierce, full-scale assault on sexual and gender norms, on imperialistic wars and capitalistic greed, and on the shameful mistreatment of racial minorities.
 Or had it?
 Were we mythologizing the early years of the movement, exaggerating its scope in order to substantiate our discontent with what we viewed as the shriveled posture of the movement in its present guise?”
 Read the blog post.

 After Silence: A History of AIDS through Its Images

 By Avram Finkelstein